danishsheikh1122/issueTrackerFulltackApp/README.md

 # one bug detected
 - refresh the issue page and click on create new issue page and see skeleton loading of parent is showing first then html is rendered need to fix it

+- same bug in edit issue age and new issue page not fixed till now